 Our goals include professional, juried exhibitions in high quality venues.

-We meet about six times per year, in a different part of New England
+We meet about six times per year, in different parts of New England

 Our meetings always have an art component, such as museum or exhibition visits, guest speakers, art shares, or artist interviews, as well as a business meeting

-There are attendance and participation requirements—you have to show up and you have to contribute.
+There are attendance and participation requirements—you must show up and you must contribute.

 First meeting August 2006: Kim Bernard, Joanne Mattera and 11 other artists met at Montserrat College of Art, brought together by Kim and Joanne, who saw the need for a way to connect.
-Kim went on to be the first President, with an executive council that included our moderator Nancy Natale and Lynette Haggard.
+Kim went on to be the first President, with an executive council that included Nancy Natale and Lynette Haggard.

 Quote from the minutes of the first meeting in 2006: “Joanne Mattera introduced herself by explaining a recent concern of hers by using the term “encaustic artist” – she is an artist, a painter, who uses wax, not the other way around.”